llvm/llvm-project/clang/docs/BoundsSafety.rst

 Portability with toolchains that do not support the extension
 -------------------------------------------------------------

-The language model is designed so that it doesn’t alter the semantics of the original C program, other than introducing deterministic traps where otherwise the behavior is undefined and/or unsafe.
-We will provide a toolchain header (``ptrcheck.h``) that macro-defines the annotations as type attributes when ``-fbounds-safety`` is enabled and defines them to empty when the extension is disabled.
+The language model is designed so that it doesn't alter the semantics of the original C program, other than introducing deterministic traps where otherwise the behavior is undefined and/or unsafe.
+Clang provides a toolchain header (``ptrcheck.h``) that macro-defines the annotations as type attributes when ``-fbounds-safety`` is enabled and defines them to empty when the extension is disabled.
 Thus, the code adopting ``-fbounds-safety`` can compile with